-Electric and Gas-Powered Scooter Recalls
+Electric and Gas-Powered Bicycle and Scooter Recalls

-Electric scooters have taken American cities by storm as micromobility companies expand to meet consumer demand for more convenient transportation options.
-As with bicycles, scooters have become a go-to option for consumers who are seeking socially distant activities and modes of transportation amid the COVID-19 pandemic.
+There has been an onslaught of electric scooters in United States cities as micromobility companies expand to meet consumer demand for more convenient transportation options.
+As with bicycles, electric scooters have become a go-to option for consumers who are seeking socially distant activities and modes of transportation.

 The regulation landscape for powered scooters is still being charted.
 Although a federal safety standard which addresses electrical systems and lithium-ion batteries in personal e-mobility devices (ANSI/CAN/ UL 2272) exists, there is no corresponding safety standard for regulating the overall operational, mechanical, or electrical safety aspects of powered scooters.
 Additional standards may be promulgated in the near future, however.
-The American Society for Testing and Materials (ASTM) Consumer Products Subcommittee on Powered Scooters and Skateboards (F15.58) has begun developing a proposed standard intended to minimize the common hazards associated with use of commercial electric- powered scooters by adults.
+The American Society for Testing and Materials (ASTM) Consumer Products Subcommittee on Powered Scooters and Skateboards (F15.58) has begun developing a proposed standard intended to minimize the common hazards associated with use of commercial electric-powered scooters by adults.

 Given the lack of a mandatory federal safety standard for powered scooters, it is unsurprising that recalls of powered scooters were infrequent in in the first two decades that the products were on the market.
-The Commission has conducted 34 total recalls of powered scooters.
-Only nine of the recalls occurred between 1996 and 2015.
-The small enforcement "spike" in 2005 corresponds with CPSC efforts to track emergency-room visits related to powered scooters.
+The CPSC has conducted 69 total recalls of powered bicycles and/or scooters.
+Only 16 of the recalls occurred between 1996 and 2015.
+The small enforcement "spike" in 2005 corresponds with the CPSC's efforts to track emergency-room visits related to powered scooters.
 At least 10,015 emergency room-treated injuries occurring between July 2003 and June 2004 were related to powered scooters.
 Recalls increased dramatically as hoverboards (also referred to as "self-balancing" electric scooters) were introduced to the market.
-Fourteen recalls of powered scooters were conducted in 2016 alone, closely followed by another ten recalls in 2017.
+Fourteen recalls of powered scooters were conducted in 2016 alone, closely followed by another 13 recalls in 2017.